Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 [bam_sort_core] merging from 4 files and 4 in-memory blocks...
 ~~~
 {: .output}
-We should now have genreated the `short_read_alignment.bam` file - this is a binary file (meaning it's not human readable) so we won't be checking it's contents.
+We should now have generated the `short_read_alignment.bam` file - this is a binary file (meaning it's not human readable) so we won't be checking it's contents.

 We then need to run the following command to index the aligment.
 We haven't added this command to the above pipe as we need the BAM file from above for further analysis and to be able to index it!
 ~~~